The Island

 Additionally, in the evenings, guests are welcome to join Teiti in the kitchen for a hands-on experience preparing traditional meals, adding another layer of cultural immersion to your stay.

 These land activities and culinary opportunities complement your ocean adventures, providing a deeper connection to Rurutu’s natural splendor, rich heritage, and daily life.
+We’re 50% ocean and 50% culture and community.

 Tête de Monstre Hike